AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 +++Configurations required to import xAPI

-1. From the configuration page,&nbsp; select an existing configuration that is available in the configuration list to import xAPI statements from the CSV.
-Click edit or A**dd a new Configuration**&nbsp;link to navigate to the Import xAPI Statements-Configuration-Source File page.
+1. From the configuration page,  select an existing configuration that is available in the configuration list to import xAPI statements from the CSV.
+Click edit or A**dd a new Configuration** link to navigate to the Import xAPI Statements-Configuration-Source File page.

    ![](assets/artboard-11-2x.png)